mozilla/global-sprint/_articles/collaboration-tools.md

 title: Collaboration Tools for the Sprint
 ---

-**The Global Sprint is a great opportunity to experiment with collaboration tools and techniques.** These are some of the tried and true tools that we suggest you use for the Global Sprint-- tools that Mozilla staff use in our day-to-day work.
+**The Global Sprint is a great opportunity to experiment with online collaboration tools and techniques.** These are the tried and true tools we use to work togther at the Global Sprint-- tools that Mozilla staff use in our day-to-day work.

 ![github stickers](../img/ghstickers.jpg)